Product & Usage Information

 Why Ddrops® Booster?

-- Made with just two naturally sourced ingredients, pure vitamin D3 and fractionated coconut oil.
+- Made with just two naturally sourced ingredients, pure vitamin D3 and organic fractionated coconut oil.

 - Does not contain preservatives, vitamin E, artificial flavors, colors or artificial additives.